What Is Influence?

 - Interactive – Is really focused on people, so they tend to be more focused on conversation and what is going on with you…or them.
 Needs to have a moment of personal conversation before discussing tasks.
 Has a tendency to miss details and rarely takes notes.
 Great at motivating others.

 - Stable – Very concerned about all people around them.
 Very diplomatic in their process and hard to motivate with change.
 Confrontation is scarier than snakes and tofu.
-Usually needs to completely understand the need for the project, as well as if will effect anyone negatively.
+Usually needs to completely understand the need for the project, as well as if will affect anyone negatively.
 Extremely loyal and great at looking out for others.

 - Compliant – Favorite things are Excel spread sheets and Google.
 Mainly because you can learn how to build a rocket in Google, and literally build it in Excel.
 Must, must, MUST have all the details.
 Also needs to be allowed to ask questions and share that they don’t completely understand the project.
 Incredibly precise and accurate when executing.